Create a certificate

 List of accepted ID documents for QCP and QCP-n-qscd certificates issuance.

-In addition to the OCR verification, and only for QCP and QCP-n-qscd certificates, a video selfie is requested and cross-analysis between video and photo data extracted from the applicant’s ID document is followed by analysis by fraud-trained operators.
+In addition to the OCR verification, and only for QCP and QCP-n-qscd certificates, a video selfie is requested and cross-analysis between video and photo data extracted from the applicant’s ID document is followed by analysis by fraud-trained human operators.
 This process of recording a video is called “proof of life” and is meant to strengthen the fight against identity theft.

 Request a Certificate creation